ChenXiao61/Img_augmentor/README.md

 Note: For Python 3, use `from urllib.request import urlretrieve`.

+## Citing Augmentor
+If you find this package useful and wish to cite it, you can use

+Marcus D. Bloice, Christof Stocker, and Andreas Holzinger, *Augmentor: An Image Augmentation Library for Machine Learning*, arXiv preprint **arXiv:1708.04680**, <https://arxiv.org/abs/1708.04680>, 2017.

 ## Asciicast

 Click the preview below to view a video demonstration of Augmentor in use: